Doxuno

 PURPOSE

-The parties wish to explore a potential merger, acquisition, or business combination.
-In connection therewith, the Disclosing Party may disclose certain confidential and proprietary information to the Receiving Party solely for the evaluation and pursuit of that purpose (the "Permitted Purpose").
+The parties wish to explore a potential merger, acquisition or business combination.
+In connection therewith, each party may disclose certain confidential and proprietary information to the other party solely for the evaluation and pursuit of that purpose (the "Permitted Purpose").
+Specifically, the parties are evaluating: Evaluation of a potential strategic acquisition of a 100% interest in the Disclosing Party's e-commerce subsidiary by the Receiving Party, including due diligence on financial, operational and intellectual-property aspects of the target business..

 2.